Wisdom Tales | Same devotion with different perspectives

 Impact of this tale on my life

-In life too, we all fight so much for little things just because our thoughts don’t match.
-We don’t understand that same situation may have different perspectives.
-Have you been brave enough to accept other’s opinion as opposed to yours?
+In life, we fight so much for little things because our thoughts don’t match.
+We don’t understand that the same situation may have different perspectives.
+The simple solution for leading a peaceful life is to accept the situation and people with their views.
+Everyday fights and jealousy can be avoided when you respect other’s perspectives on the same things.

 The day we do, we will lead a peaceful life thereafter.